 Back on dry land, smartphone connectivity will be desirable if you want to quickly share clips and shots from your waterproof camera to social media, while features such as time-lapse modes will be appealing if you fancy capturing seaside sunsets.

 Ready to take the plunge?
 We’ve tested all of the best waterproof cameras on the market to find the models that really make a splash.
 Whatever your budget or requirements, you’ll find your ideal waterproof camera in the buying guide below.

 If you’ve got your eye on a waterproof camera, you might be able to find one for a discounted price during the Black Friday and Cyber Monday sales.
 These officially start on November 27, but we're expecting to see deals appear in the run-up to that date.
 All of the major retailers tend to get on board with these events and they’re usually a smart moment to shop for camera bargains.
 That’s especially true if you’re happy with a bundled deal or don’t mind ordering a slightly older model: last year’s event saw 15% knocked off the GoPro Hero 7 White, for example.

 Best waterproof cameras 2020 at a glance:

-- Read our in-depth Olympus Tough TG-5 review
+- Olympus Tough TG-6

-2. Nikon Coolpix W300
+- Nikon Coolpix W300